aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MD to FLATOPC" h2="Render MD to FLATOPC within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to FLATOPC?</h2>

+MD (Markdown) is a lightweight markup language used for formatting plain text documents.
+It is commonly used for writing documentation, creating webpages, and creating readme files.
+FLATOPC is a file format used for storing documents in a structured format.
+It is used for archiving and sharing documents, and is supported by many applications.
+Converting MD to FLATOPC allows users to store documents in a more structured format, making them easier to share and access.

+<h2>How Aspose.Total Helps for MD to FLATOPC Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MD to FLATOPC in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MD file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to FLATOPC.
+Aspose.Total for C++ is a file format automation library that allows C++ developers to easily convert MD to FLATOPC in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert MD file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to FLATOPC.
+This makes it easy for C++ developers to quickly and easily convert MD to FLATOPC.
+Aspose.Total for C++ also provides a wide range of other features, such as the ability to convert other file formats, create and manipulate documents, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}